cocos/cocos-docs/en/scripting/asset-bundle.md

 ![asset-bundle](./subpackage/asset-bundle.png)

 <!-->
-**Note**: If you set the **Compression Type** to **Mini Game Subpackage** when configuring the Asset Bundle, do not remove the Asset Bundle folder that was generated in the **subpackages** folder after the build.
+**Note**: If you set the **Compression Type** to **Mini Game Subpackage** when configuring the Asset Bundle, do not remove the Asset Bundle folder that was generated in the **subpackages** folder after build.
 The corresponding platform (such as WeChat Mini Game) will do the relevant processing by itself.
 -->

 ## Load the Asset Bundle